CESNET/sphinx-vhdl/doc/source/directives_detailed.rst

     aligned to the left offset define the ports and lines offset from those are detailed descriptions of the ports above, supporting all the standard REStructured text formatting and directives.
-Port definitions then take on the form ``portName : mode type``, where whitespace can be arbitrary.
+Port definitions then take on the form ``portName : mode sig_width``, where whitespace can be arbitrary.

-    Individual ports will automatically cross-reference the definitions of their types if found, unless disabled by :py:attr:`vhdl_autolink_type_disable`
+    Data width signifies the width of the ``std_logic_vector`` on the port.

+    The signal width and description may contain full ReST syntax.

     Example